5rahim/seanime/README.md

 might not work as intended.
 Feel free to fork the project, contribute or open issues.

 # Features

-Here are the main features of Seanime Server:

 - One-step scan of your anime library.
 - User-friendly web interface.